neon experiences (2026): After the big relaunch – is neon still worth it?

 Our neon experience with payment transactions

-Payment functions and conditions are likely to be at the forefront of most people’s minds when choosing a (new) smartphone bank.
+Payment functions and conditions are likely to be at the forefront of most people’s minds when choosing a smartphone bank.

 In the following, we will break down the neon free offer into the individual services and provide them with the corresponding price tag (see also the neon price list).